The Great Commission: Suggestion or command?

 2. What is the Church's current challenge in fulfilling the Great Commission, and why is passion so important?

-3. Why do you think many people consider the Great Commission to be the most important passage in the Gospel of Matthew?
+3. Why do you think many people consider the Great Commission the most important passage in the Gospel of Matthew?
 What is there about the Great Commission that makes it achievable?

-4. Why do you think a majority of churchgoers have no idea what the Great Commission is?
+4. Why do you think surveys show that a majority of churchgoers have no idea what the Great Commission is?
 What can be done to raise awareness and encourage greater participation in world missions?

 Acts 1:8 -- Linear or simultaneous?